truongbo17/nestjs-telegram-unlimit-message/README.md

 +-------------+
 ```

-* You can interfere with proxy usage for a certain period of time if the proxy is restricted from
+* You can interfere with bot usage for a certain period of time if the bot is restricted from
   use.

 --------------------

 ## Weighted Round Robin

-The number of times this proxy node is called is the weight parameter passed in the initialization of the ProxyNode
+The number of times this bot node is called is the weight parameter passed in the initialization of the Bot
 (counter : start counting from somewhere)

 ```typescript